spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

 ---

-A Private Cloud Gateway (PCG) is always required for Nutanix.
-The PCG enables Palette to securely monitor clusters in the cloud.
-This section guides you on installing the PCG to connect your Nutanix cloud with Palette.
+A Private Cloud Gateway (PCG) is required to connect your Nutanix cloud with Palette.
+The PCG enables Palette to securely monitor Nutanix clusters in the cloud.
+This section guides you on installing the PCG.

 ## Prerequisites

-- Nutanix cloud registered in Palette.
+- A Nutanix cloud registered in Palette.

 - A Kubernetes cluster in Nutanix with version 1.19.x or higher, outbound internet connectivity, and DNS configured to resolve public internet domain names.